carboneio/carbone-sdk-go/API-REFERENCE.md

 ```go
 func (csdk *CSDK) Render(pathOrTemplateID string, jsonData string, payload ...string) ([]byte, error)
 ```
-The render function takes `pathOrTemplateID` the path of your local file OR a templateID, `jsonData` a stringify JSON, and an optional `payload`.
+The render function takes `pathOrTemplateID` the path of your local file OR a templateID, `jsonData` a stringified JSON, and an optional `payload`.

-It returns the report as a []byte.
+It returns the report as a `[]byte`.
 Carbone engine deleted files that have not been used for a while.
 By using this method, if your file has been deleted, the SDK will automatically upload it again and return you the result.

 When a **template file path** is passed as an argument, the function verifies if the template has been uploaded to render the report.
-If not, it calls `AddTemplate` to upload the template to the server and generate a new template ID.
-Then it calls `RenderReport` and `GetReport` to generate the report.
+If not, it calls [AddTemplate](#AddTemplate) to upload the template to the server and generate a new template ID.
+Then it calls [RenderReport](#RenderReport) and [GetReport](#GetReport) to generate the report.
 If the path does not exist, an error is returned.

-When a **templateID** is passed as an argument, the function renders with `RenderReport` then call `GetReport` to return the report.
+When a **templateID** is passed as an argument, the function renders with [RenderReport](#RenderReport) then call [GetReport](#GetReport) to return the report.
 If the templateID does not exist, an error is returned.

 **Example**
 ```go